 The main mineralisation at Mulwarrie was discovered in 2017, with modest open pit production occurring before then.
-Prior to this 2017 discovery, the project had fractured ownership and, after the discovery, the project was tenure constrained and caught up in M&A activity.

-When Gorilla acquired the Mulwarrie Project in November 2024 it further consolidated tenure in the area to unlock growth opportunities for the project.
-A MRE of 78koz @ 2.8g/t Au (reporting on Genesis Minerals Mulwarrie Project, 18 Nov 2024), has been defined at the project, which Gorilla is aiming to increase in both the tonnes and grade.
+Prior to this 2017 discovery, the project had fractured ownership and after the discovery, the project was tenure constrained and caught up in M&A activity.
+When Gorilla acquired this project in November 2024 it further consolidated tenure in the area to unlock growth opportunities for the project.
+A Mineral Resources Estimate ('MRE') of 78koz @ 2.8 g/t Au (Reporting on Genesis Minerals Mulwarrie Project, 18 Nov 2024), exists at the project which Gorilla is aiming to increase in both the tonnes and grade.

-Mulwarrie lies within granted Mining Leases, is adjacent to the Riverina-Davyhurst haul road, situated in a region with multiple operational gold mills within a 100km radius of the Project area.
+Mulwarrie lies within granted mining leases, is adjacent to the Riverina-Davyhurst haul road, situated in a region with multiple operational gold mills within a 100km radius of the Project area.

-At Mulwarrie, a major north-west trending, steeply dipping fault system is developed in mafic and intermediate lithologies with mineralisation associated with this structural system and the development of quartz veining, pyrrhotite and pyrite sulphides and biotite alteration, often at the margins of intermediate porphyries.
+At Mulwarrie a major North-West trending, steeply dipping, fault system is developed in mafic and intermediate lithologies with mineralisation associated with this structural system and the development of quartz veining, pyrrhotite and pyrite sulphides and biotite alteration, often at the margins of intermediate porphyries.